andrea-tango/GenHap/README.md

 - `-x` to enable or disable the masking of the ambiguous positions in the output haplotypes with a X;
 - `-p` to specify the file containing the GA settings.

+Notice that when `-g=0`, for each haplotype block `B` GenHap automatically sets `-g` equal to the mean coverage of `B` to partition the reads.
 For example, GenHap can be executed with the following command:

     mpiexec -np 4 ./GenHap -i Models/Freq_100/10000SNPs_60x/PacBio/Model_0.wif -o Output/Freq_100/10000SNPs_60x/PacBio

-which will save the estimated haplotypes solution in the file `haplotypes` into the folder Output/Freq_100/10000SNPs_60x/PacBio.
+which will save the estimated haplotypes solution in files `haplotypes` (one file for each haplotype block) into the folder Output/Freq_100/10000SNPs_60x/PacBio.
 In this case, `GenHap` exploits 4 cores to perform the required optimizations.

 By running `GenHap` without specifying any parameter, all the above parameters will be listed.